MISSING IN ACTION

 xx.xx.1967 UFO Club, London, England

 A staff member of the Bryan Morrison agency remember the statement of a Bryan Morrison Agency's employee who said a pirate radio has taped an UFO gig.
-This tape was later used for the infamous Reaction in G snippet.
+This tape was later used for a radio show where the famous Reaction in G snippet was broadcasted.

 03.04.1967 « Monday, Monday », BBC Radio, London, England